 - Established: 1930

-- Inclusion in the "Blue List” (precursor to the Leibniz Association): in 1977 as the Leibniz Research Museum for Geo-resources
+- Inclusion in the "Blue List” (precursor to the Leibniz Association): in 1977, since 2016 as the Leibniz Research Museum for Geo-resources

 - Funding body: DMT-Gesellschaft für Lehre und Bildung mbH, Stadt Bochum